-Which Dog Breeds are the Best for Deep Pressure Therapy
+Which Dog Breeds Are the Best for Deep Pressure Therapy

 7 Best Dog Breeds for Deep Pressure Therapy